Bijpur, North 24 Parganas

-Bijpur is a locality in Kanchrapara Municipality of North 24 Parganas district in the Indian state of West Bengal.
+Bijpur is a neighbourhood in Kanchrapara of North 24 Parganas district in the Indian state of West Bengal.
 It is a part of the area covered by Kolkata Metropolitan Development Authority (KMDA).

 Geography

 Location

 Bijpur is located at 22.93°N 88.43°E. It has an average elevation of 13 metres (43 feet).

 96% of the population of Barrackpore subdivision (partly presented in the map alongside) live in urban areas.
 In 2011, it had a density of population of 10,967 per km2 The subdivision has 16 municipalities and 24 census towns.

 For most of the cities/ towns information regarding density of population is available in the Infobox.
 Population data is not available for neighbourhoods.
 It is available for the entire municipal area and thereafter ward-wise.

 All places marked on the map are linked in the full-screen map.

 Police station

 Bijpur police station under Barrackpore Police Commissionerate has jurisdiction over Kanchrapara and Halisahar Municipal areas.